 Some studies have also explored the competitive landscape of the procurement process in A&E and related industries.
-However, it is important to note that DWR A&E initial awards are based on qualifications, not cost.
-The cost of the services is defined in the subsequently negotiated contract and task orders.
-Most studies reviewed focus on the relationship between contract cost and the number of bidders in a cost competitive environment.
-Hanak and Muchova (2015)7 evaluated the impact of competition on contract award price in civil engineering.
-They found that projects with only 1 or 2 bidders end up with contract awards about equal to the expected costs to government agencies, however when there are 7 or more bidders, contract awards reduce to about 80 percent of the expected cost.
-Grega and Nemec (2015)8 explore the relationship between number of bidders and bid prices across public procurement in a variety of sectors.
+Most studies focus on the relationship between contract cost and the number of bidders.
+Hanak and Muchova (2015) evaluated the impact of competition on contract award price in civil engineering.
+They found that projects with only 1 or 2 bidders end up with contract awards about equal to the expected costs to government agencies, however when there are 7 or more bidders contract awards reduce to about 80 percent of the expected cost.
+Awards are based on qualifications, not cost.
+Grega and Nemec (2015) explore the relationship between number of bidders and bid prices across public procurement in a variety of sectors.
 They also found that award price and number of bidders are inversely related, and that the prices change by about 2 to 4 percent per bidder, with greatest savings between 6 to 8 bidders.
 That is, up to about 8 bidders, the expected award price decreases by between 2 and 4 percent per additional bidder.
-Shrestha and Pradhananga (2010)9 evaluated public procurement in the
+Shrestha and Pradhananga (2010) evaluated public procurement in the construction sector and also found that an increase in number of bidders leads to a decrease in the expected award price.